 Ph.D. students are guaranteed a minimum of $18,000 which includes a teaching assistantship and a Queen's Graduate Award.
 Funding is guaranteed for 4 years.

-Queen's Fellowships are available on a competitive basis to all whose applications for admission are complete by February 1st.
-Winners of internal fellowships receive at minimum the fellowship and a teaching assistantship.
+Additional funding, Queen's Fellowships, are available on a competitive basis to all whose applications for admission are complete by February 1st.
+Winners of these internal fellowships receive at minimum the fellowship and a teaching assistantship.
 Students who win major external awards, such as SSHRC or OGS, will receive at minimum that award plus a teaching or research assistantship.
-Additional "top up" monies are awarded whenever possible: if an external scholarship is received, please contact the department.
+Additional "top up" monies are awarded whenever possible: if an external scholarship is received, please contact the Department.
 We make every attempt to ensure our offers are fully competitive with other Canadian universities.